Kentucky law defines public records as

 The following guidance was authored by the interagency Electronic Records Working Group (ERWG).
 It has been approved by the State Archives and Records Commission.

-Visit the Electronic Records Working Group Homepage to view the ERWG meeting schedule, charter, and member information.
+Electronic Records Working Group page to view the ERWG meeting schedule, charter, and member information.

 - Any state employee may sign up for KDLA's Records Management Training on Policies and Procedures offered multiple times through the year.
 To sign up, log into MyPurpose > Learning > Learner Home > Search for Session > “KDLA Records Management: Policies and Procedures" > Request.